lemonmel/Team5_OC_bonds/README.md

 - Admin: to allow admin manage users and validate covid 19 report <br>

 #To Open It: <br>
+The project is run by using XAMPP. <br>
 Go to phpmyadmin SQL and create a database called 'bonds', then click insert and select the bonds.sql inside config folder Change the database username and password inside config.php

 #Login details: <br>
 Admin: Login ID: 111, Password:111 <br>
 Resident: Login ID: 010616-14-1303, password: bonds <br>
-If you would accidentally changed and forgot the password, you can change one of the account email with your email in database and our system will send you a temporary password to login :D
+If you would accidentally changed and forgot the password, you can change one of the account email with your email in database or by using admin page.
+By clicking forget password in login page, a temporary password will be set and send to the registered email.

 #Screenshots: <br>
 Login Page <br>